jdegoes/lambdaconf-2014-introgame/README.md

 ### Exercises

- 1. Using the IO monad built in this section, write a simple program that asks the user for his or her name, then prints out, "Hello, [name]", where "[name]" is the user's name.
+ 1. Using the IO monad built in this section, write a simple program that asks the user for his or her name, then prints out, "Hello, [name]".
+Don't cheat and print out the text literal "[name]", either! :-)
- 2. See if you can add a conditional, so that if the name string is empty, the program prints out, "You must have a name!"
-Hint: If you get stuck, try using `map` and `flatMap` instead of `for` notation.
+ 2. Try to add a conditional, so that if the name string is empty, the program spits out, "You must have a name!"
+Hint: If you get stuck, try using `map` and `flatMap` instead of Scala's `for` notation.

 ## The Super Simple, Pure FP Game Loop